decafdev/k2s/README.md

 ## Key Results

-- A first time user should be able their first k2s deployment in under 5 minutes without any prior kubernetes experience.
+- A first time user can create their first k2s deployment in under 5 minutes without any prior kubernetes experience.

 ## Features